NEXT MEETING

 This was the first time I've talked to a descendant of one of the Tiger Rifles soldiers.
 For my book I was in contact with a descendant of A. Keene Richards, the wealthy New Orleans and Kentucky businessman who donated the Tiger Rifles their famous Zouave uniforms.
 I have a nice picture of Richards in the book.

 Corporal Nichols was one of the older men in the Tiger Rifles.
 According to the 1860 census, he was born about 1819 in South Carolina and was farming in Rapides Parish, Louisiana.
 He raised cotton and sheep and was a lumberman.
 At least one other member of the unit, Private John S. Williams, was a farmer from Rapides Parish.
-Nichols had a wife and eight
+Nichols had a wife and eight children listed in the 1860 census.

 He enlisted as a private in the Tiger Rifles April 25, 1861 in New Orleans and was elected to the rank of corporal on January 15, 1862.
 His election to corporal after the unit had been through the First Battle of Manassas and so many trials and tribulations in camp in the winter of 1861-62, indicates he was a good soldier and well respected by his fellow Tigers.